 Following are the steps we take to ensure your pet receives the best treatment.

 Even if your pet has been to see us recently, we want to ensure that there have been no changes to their health since.
-We perform an exam on the day of surgery.
+This exam is performed on the day of surgery.

 In order to provide focused care for your pet, we have dedicated staff for surgical and hospitalized patients.
-We also limit the number of surgical procedure performed each day (excluding emergencies).
-This allows our team to give individual care to each patient before, during and after their procedure.
+We also limit the number of surgical procedure performed each day (excluding emergencies), allowing our team to provide individual care to each patient before, during and after their procedure.

-The type of laboratory analysis varies depending on the age and health of your pet, but we consider all pets for laboratory testing prior to undergoing anesthesia.
-This minimizes the anesthetic risks by testing whether your pet’s major organs are functionally well enough to efficiently metabolize the anesthesia.
+The type of laboratory analysis varies depending on the age and health of your pet, but ALL pets are considered for laboratory testing prior to undergoing anesthesia.
+This is done to minimize the anesthetic risks by testing whether your pet’s major organs are functionally well enough to efficiently metabolize the anesthesia.

-Prior to surgery, we place an intravenous (IV) catheter to provide IV fluids before, during, and after surgery.
-Not only will the fluids help stabilize your pet’s blood pressure and support fluid balance during anesthesia – its placement also allows for immediate drug delivery to the patient if necessary during surgery.
+Prior to surgery, an intravenous (IV) catheter is placed in order to provide IV fluids before, during, and after surgery.
+Not only will the fluids help stabilize your pet’s blood pressure and maintain fluid balance during anesthesia – its placement also allows for immediate drug delivery to the patient if necessary during surgery.

 Just as humans are unique, so are pets.
 Each patient receives a unique anesthesia protocol, taking into account his or her age, breed, and medical history.

-Routine follow-up is part of the surgery process.
-After surgery, we send every pet home with written discharge instructions to clarify home care.
-Our staff will also call to check on your pet to make sure the recovery process is going smoothly.
-We know how expensive surgeries can be.
-So, we’ve waived the fees for suture, drain, and/or staple removal for procedures performed at our hospital.
+Routine follow-up is considered part of the surgery process.
+After surgery, every pet is sent home with written discharge instructions to clarify home care.
+Our staff will also call to check on your pet to ensure the recovery process is going smoothly.
+We also know how expensive surgeries can be, so we’ve waived the fees for suture, drain, and/or staple removal for procedures performed at our hospital.

 Cost of Surgery